RameezAhmedZaka/ECS-Atlantis/README.md

 - Create a GitHub App
 - Go to GitHub → Settings → Developer settings → GitHub Apps → New GitHub App.
 - Fill details:
-   - Name: <any-name>
+   - Name: <unique-name>
-   - Homepage URL: your project URL (optional)
+   - Homepage URL: your project URL (optional) add the same as wehbook url.
    - Webhook URL: ```https://your-api-endpoint/atlantis/events```                        (api with default stage that you created before) may looks like this ```https://28werguykc3.execute-api.us-east-1.amazonaws.com/atlantis/events```
-   - Webhook Secret: random string added in terraform.tfvars
+   - Add the secret the same secret that you pushed to secrets manager before.

 ### GitHub App Permissions Table